 - Herbal Tea (0.15 ppm)

-Here are a few tips to help you use the fluoride beverage table…
+Here are a few tips to help you use the fluoride drinks table…

-1) Search the exact beverage you are looking for in the search bar…
+1) Search for the exact beverage you are looking for in the search bar…

 2) Click “Fluoride (ppm)” to sort from highest to lowest or lowest to highest…